iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 1. I assume that you have the latest [Atom](https://atom.io) installed.

 1. Install Atom's PHP-Debug package.
     You will be asked to install several other dependent packages.
 I ended up disabling the optional packages like PHP-IDE which caused errors as it seemed to be out of sync with PHP-Debug and didn't offer me I considered worthy of spending time on investigating the error.
+(There *is* one dependent package that is required.)
     Note that [PHP-Debug's GitHub page](https://github.atom.io/packages/php-debug) has example `php.ini` settings for Xdebug 2.
 Ignore these.
 We'll be using Xdebug 3 because it is compatible with PHP 8.1 (more on this below)

 1. Configure PHP-Debug settings.